vega/vega-lite/site/tutorials/figures.md

 ## Crop the PDF

-You will notice that there is a lot of white space that we want to remove.
-To do this, open the PDF file in Mac OS Preview application.
-The select the "Rectangular Selection" tool and draw a box around the chart.
+You will notice that there is a lot of white space that we want to remove because the SVG image is saved as a single printer page.
+To crop the file, open the PDF file in Mac OS Preview application.
+Select the "Rectangular Selection" tool and draw a box around the chart.
 You can adjust the box until it tightly fits the chart.
 Then click "crop" (or use <kbd>Cmd</kbd>+<kbd>K</kbd>).
-Make sure to save the file!
+Make sure to save the newly modified file!

 <video controls style="max-width: 700px">
   <source src="{{ site.baseurl }}/site/static/crop.mp4" type="video/mp4">